 I. INTRODUCTION

 In recent years, the trend of entrepreneurship has seen significant growth across various fields and demographics.
-Statistics show that many individuals, regardless of their background or ages, have taken the entrepreneurial path.
-Notably, young university students have shown a strong inclination towards starting their own businesses.
+Statistics show that many individuals, regardless of their background or age, have taken the entrepreneurial path.
+Notably, young university students have shown a strong inclination towards starting their own businesses1,2.

 Over the last few decades, universities have played an increasingly vital role in promoting entrepreneurship1.
 Universities have been changing their approach to entrepreneurship by introducing innovations such as business simulations2, new entrepreneurship courses, extra-curricular support activities, seminars, and training3,4, and accelerators, incubators, business plan competitions, and grants5.
 In addition, the development of new technologies also has significantly increased in the current scenario6,7, stimulating technological entrepreneurship in universities through start-up creation, and university-industry partnerships.
 As a result, mechanisms have been implemented to support start-ups by both alumni and current students, thus encouraging university students to pursue entrepreneurship5.

-In recent years, the Vietnam government has implemented numerous policies to support entrepreneurial activities, particularly those focused on innovative startups, such as: the implementation of the "Supporting Students and Young People to Start a Business by 2025" project (Project No 1665), the Ministry of Education and Training issued Decision No. 1230/QD-BGDDT on March 30, 2018, which aimed to promote entrepreneurial spirit and equipping students with knowledge and skills related to entrepreneurship in educational institutions, creating an environment and mechanism for entrepreneurial activities, and generating breakthroughs in innovation and entrepreneurship at training institutions.
+In recent years, the Vietnam government has implemented numerous policies to support entrepreneurial activities, particularly those focused on innovative startups, such as the implementation of the "Supporting Students and Young People to Start a Business by 2025" project (Project No 1665), the Ministry of Education and Training issued Decision No. 1230/QD-BGDDT on March 30, 2018, which aimed to promote entrepreneurial spirit and equipping students with knowledge and skills related to entrepreneurship in educational institutions, creating an environment and mechanism for entrepreneurial activities, and generating breakthroughs in innovation and entrepreneurship at training institutions.
 The Ministry of Education and Training is also actively referencing the training programs of advanced countries worldwide and consulting with experts and businesses to incorporate innovative entrepreneurship into mandatory or elective training programs or extracurricular activities.
 In 2020, the Ministry of Education and Training organized the "Student Startup Ideas" competition (SV_STARTUP-2020), which received 50 project ideas from students across the country's colleges and universities in various fields (engineering, economics, etc.).
 These demonstrate the determination of the Government and the Ministry to create a favorable environment for university students in pursuing entrepreneurship, promoting entrepreneurship orientation in universities contributes to the development of students' attitudes, abilities, and business skills, as well as their ability to identify new business opportunities, thus enhancing their intentions towards entrepreneurial projects8.

-Given the growing importance of university students in pursuing entrepreneurship and the need of more exploratory research on a better understanding of university students’ entrepreneurship, a comprehensive study into motivation, barriers, and intentions to entrepreneurship is crucial.
-To address the research gap, this study will identify the motivations and barriers of Quy Nhon University students in pursuing entrepreneurship as well as explore the extent to which they intent to start their own businesses.
+Given the growing importance of university students in pursuing entrepreneurship and the need for more exploratory research on a better understanding of university students’ entrepreneurship, a comprehensive study into motivation, barriers, and intentions to entrepreneurship is crucial.
+To address the research gap, this study will identify the motivations and barriers of Quy Nhon University students in pursuing entrepreneurship as well as explore the extent to which they intend to start their businesses.

 1. LITERATURE REVIEW